| Properly fitting your bicycle to your individual body type is crucial

 bicycles have a warning mark on the stem indicating the maximum rise allowance,

 but it’s best to check the height for yourself by re moving the stem.
+To do this, first use your adjustable wrench or correct allen wrench to loosen

 the top bolt or allen fitting two complete turns.
 Next, place a piece of wood